CTSRD-CHERI/cheribuild/README.md

   --run-mfs-root/ssh-forwarding-port PORT
                         The port on localhost to forward to the QEMU ssh port.
 You can then use `ssh root@localhost -p
-                        $PORT` to connect to the VM (default: '<UID-dependent>') --run-mfs-root/ephemeral, --run-mfs-root/no-ephemeral
+                        $PORT` to connect to the VM (default: '<UID-dependent>') --run-mfs-root/remote-kernel-path RUN-MFS-ROOT/REMOTE-KERNEL-PATH
-                        Run qemu in 'snapshot' mode, changes to the disk image are non-persistent (default: 'False') --run-mfs-root/remote-kernel-path RUN-MFS-ROOT/REMOTE-KERNEL-PATH
                         When set rsync will be used to update the kernel image from a remote host before launching QEMU.
                         Useful when building and running on separate machines.